MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/create-personal-tab.md

 # Create a personal tab

 Personal tabs, along with personally-scoped bots, are part of personal apps and are scoped to a single user.
 They can be pinned to the left pane for easy access.
-You can also [reorder](#reorder-static-personal-tabs) your personal tabs.

 > [!IMPORTANT]
 >